awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/mediaconvert_sns_tutorial.md

 **To test the rule**

-1. Open the AWS Elemental MediaConvert console at [https://console\.aws\.amazon\.com/mediaconvert](https://console.aws.amazon.com/mediaconvert)\.
+1. Open the MediaConvert console at [https://console\.aws\.amazon\.com/mediaconvert](https://console.aws.amazon.com/mediaconvert)\.

-1. Submit a new AWS Elemental MediaConvert job\.
+1. Submit a new MediaConvert job\.
 For more information, see [Setting Up a Job in AWS Elemental MediaConvert](setting-up-a-job.md)\.

 1. Check the email account that you specified when you set up your Amazon SNS topic\.
 Confirm that you received an email notification for the job error\.